Luxury and Exotic Car Insurance: Costs, Coverage, and Best Companies

 Insuring a Ferrari, Lamborghini, or Bentley is a different world from covering a standard vehicle — and the wrong policy can leave you dramatically underprotected in a claim.
 Understanding how luxury car insurance works is essential before you drive off the lot with a six-figure machine.

-In this guide, you'll learn exactly why premiums are higher for exotic vehicles, how agreed value coverage protects your investment, which specialized insurers offer the best policies for 2026, and — most importantly — how to find savings without cutting corners on protection.
+In this guide, you'll learn exactly why premiums are higher for exotic vehicles, how agreed value coverage protects your investment, which specialized insurers offer the best policies for 2026, how ongoing tariffs on imported auto parts are pushing exotic car repair costs 7–19% higher, and — most importantly — how to find savings without cutting corners on protection.

 Key Pinch Points